 - Delivery method: QAS Self Study

-- CPE credits: Participants will earn 2.0 CPE credits in the field of study of informational technology
+- CPE credits: Participants will earn 2.0 CPE credits in the field of study of behavioral ethics

 - Refunds and cancellations: Sheriff Consulting will issue refunds for courses cancelled by participants within ten days of purchase.
 For more information regarding refund, complaint, and/or program cancellation, please contact our offices: firstname.lastname@example.org